 Once they finish primary school, free education has come to an end and students who have done well are either selected to attend a government Secondary School or they must find a place in a private Secondary School.
 With either option the fees can be very expensive.
 Many orphans and vulnerable children have no hope of furthering their education because guardians are not able to pay the fees for these schools.
 To help with this situation, Kindle is currently paying secondary school fees for approximately 70 orphaned and vulnerable children.
 You can see interviews with two of our students on our videos page.
 We trust these young people will make a difference not only in this community, but in the nation of Malawi!

 There are many orphans and vulnerable children who do not even finish Primary School, yet the time comes when they need to support themselves, and many times also their younger siblings.
 We now have the materials needed to teach carpentry, and some materials for teaching tailoring as well.
 We have also begun construction on Tiwale (“Let’s shine!”)
 Centre, which has rooms dedicated to vocational training.
-There were many youth who were excited to attend two-day orientations in carpentry and tailoring in 2014, and we hope to get funding to complete the building and begin full courses in the near future.
+There were many youth who were excited to attend two-day orientations in carpentry and tailoring in 2014, and in the year 2020 a vocational school training center was born we hope to get more funding to be able to run all vocational programs which are heavily subsidized

 Kindle has helped two orphans from our area, Yohane Malenga and Spartan Makanya, to complete tertiary education, and subsequently hired them as staff members.
 It is a joy to see them changed from recipients of support to people who provide support to the orphaned and vulnerable in their home area.
 We are now supporting two more students.
 Laston Lusta is a blind man from our area who should be completing teacher training by the end of 2015, and Cephas Chiwowa recently completed secondary school at one of our local community day secondary schools and did well enough to be accepted to the Catholic University of Malawi.
 He began his studies there in January 2015.